caddyserver/caddy/README.md

 ### Configuring Caddy

+Use a Caddyfile to configure Caddy.
 If the current directory has a file called `Caddyfile`, it will be loaded and parsed and used as configuration.
-To configure Caddy, use a Caddyfile.

-A Caddyfile always starts with the address to bind to.
+A Caddyfile always starts with an address to bind to.
 The rest of the lines are configuration directives.
 Here's an example:

 ```
 mydomain.com:80